-The private keys of Root CAs are exclusively used for signing Sub CA certificates, cross certificates, delegated OCSP-Signer certificates and revocation lists.
+The private keys of Root CAs are exclusively used for signing CA certificates, delegated OCSP-Signer certificates and revocation lists.

 6.2 Private key protection and cryptographic module engineering controls

 6.2.1 Cryptographic module standards and controls

 The Root CA keys are generated and operated exclusively in HSMs that are certified according to FIPS 140-2 Level 3 and are also operated within that mode.